gridgain/yardstick/README.md

 * `-cc <num>` or `--chartColumns <num>` - number of columns that the charts are displayed in on the resulted page
 * `-gm <mode>` or `--generationMode <mode>` - mode that defines the way how different benchmark runs are compared with each other
+* `-sp` or `--summaryPlotMode` - mode in which the summary plot is added to the generated chart in COMPARISON and COMPOUND modes

 Generation modes: